HardieParham/hardieparham/README.md

 ###

 <p align="left">I'm Hardie from Nashville, TN.
-I dabble in WebDev, GameDev, Desktop Apps, and Scripting<br><br>- 🔭 I’m working as a Construction Project Manager for Toyota Motors<br>- ⚡ In my free time I enjoy snowboarding and being a dad<br>- 🤝 Open to collaboration</p>
+I dabble in WebDev, GameDev, Desktop Apps, and Scripting<br><br>- 🔭 I’m working as a Structural/Mechanical Engineer for a roller coaster company!<br>- ⚡ In my free time I enjoy snowboarding and being a dad<br>- 🤝 Open to collaboration</p>

 ###